 Although the NVTID, in providing specific benefits to payors, may produce incidental benefits to non-paying businesses, the incidental benefit does not preclude the services from being considered a specific benefit.
-The legislature has found that, "A specific benefit is not excluded from classification as a 'specific benefit' merely because an indirect benefit to a nonpayer occurs incidentally and without cost to the payor as a consequence of providing the specific benefit to the payor."
+The legislature has found that "a, "A specific benefit is not excluded from classification as a 'specific benefit' merely because an indirect benefit to a nonpayornonpayer occurs incidentally and without cost to the payor as a consequence of providing the specific benefit to the payor."
+In addition, the Legislature has recognized that "marketing," "events," and "promotions" are specific government services.5

-2. Specific Government Service
+2. Further, the Specific Government Service

-The assessment may also be utilized to provide, "a specific government service or product provided directly to the payor that is not provided to those not charged, and which does not exceed the reasonable costs to the local government of providing the service or product."
-The legislature has recognized that marketing and promotions services like those to be provided by the NVTID are government services within the meaning of Proposition 26.
-Further, the legislature has determined that "a specific government service is not excluded from classification as a 'specific government service' merely because an indirect benefit to a non-payor occurs incidentally and without cost to the payor as a consequence of providing the specific government service to the payor."
+The assessment may also be utilized to provide, "a specific government services service or product provided directly to the payorspayor that areis not provided to those not charged, and which dodoes not exceed the reasonable costs to the Gounty and cities local government of providing the services.
+The services to be provided by the NVTID are government services provided directly to the payors-service or product."
+The legislature has found, in Government Code section 53758(b), recognized that in the context of tourism improvement districts marketing and promotions such asservices like those to be provided by the NVTID are government services.
+The within the meaning of Proposition 267.
+Further, the legislature has also founddetermined that "a specific government service is not excluded from classification as a 'specific government service' merely because an indirect benefit to a nonpayornon-payor occurs incidentally and without cost to the payor as a consequence of providing the specific government service to the payor."